ThomasRusbjerg/sw10/README.md

 Download a pre-trained model from the [TF2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and extract the model folder to `sw10/object_detection_api_training/pre_trained_models/`

-The models with customised configs are:
+The models we currently have customised pipeline.config files for:
 - SSD ResNet152 V1 FPN 1024x1024 (RetinaNet152)
+- SSD MobileNet v2 320x320
 - Faster R-CNN Inception ResNet V2 1024x1024 (**WARNING**: running this model currently produces an error)

-If you download a pre-trained model which is not listed above, follow [this guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html) under the "Configure The Training Pipeline" section to set up the `pipeline.config` file for the model.
+If you download a pre-trained model which is not listed above, follow [this guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html) under the "Configure The Training Pipeline" section to set up the `pipeline.config` file for the model, and place it in `object_detection_api_training/models/[MODEL_NAME]/`.

 To begin training, insert the correct folder names into the following command and run it: